GIST (Gastrointestinal Stromal Tumor) Treatment Information

 In recognition of our commitment to providing cutting-edge cancer treatments, the National Cancer Institute has designated Moffitt the only Comprehensive Cancer Center based in Florida.
 By offering patients exciting new treatment opportunities through clinical trials, Moffitt has distinguished itself as a world-class cancer center.
 In many cases, our patients are among the first to benefit from advanced therapies that are not yet offered anywhere else.
 In sum, Moffitt’s GIST patients can feel confident that they have access to the most promising treatments available.

-If you’re experiencing symptoms or have been diagnosed with a GIST, call 1-888-MOFFITT or complete our online form to schedule an appointment to meet with our GIST team.
+If you’re experiencing symptoms or have been diagnosed with a GIST, call 1-888-663-3488 or complete our new patient registration form to schedule an appointment to meet with our GIST team.